It’s so much easier than you think. I promise. There are only 3 simple concepts you need to even consider to eat well.

 - Prepare bulk portions

 Develop a plan that is doable.
 Big changes are best done one step at a time.
-There is no need to go cold turkey with this process.
+There is no need to go cold turkey with this process toward healthier living.
 If you are overwhelmed and not enjoying it, chances are, you will regress to old habits.

 Begin by approaching this with the right mentality.
 You are not giving up anything.
 All your favorite foods can still be enjoyed.
 You’ll just be preparing them in different ways than you used to.
 And by that, I don’t mean different in a way that doesn’t taste as good or that leaves you hungry.
 On the contrary, the food you will eat will be the most flavorful food you’ve ever eaten.
 And I encourage everyone to eat when you are hungry rather than pushing through feelings of starvation.

-You can still eat pizza and burritos and cheeseburgers or whatever your comfort food is.
+You can still eat pizza , burritos, and cheeseburgers or whatever your comfort food is.
 But, you will be eating them in a way that can be both enjoyed by your taste buds and your body as a whole.

 You’re not giving anything up.
 You’re adding foods to your diet.
 You’re replacing certain ingredients.
 And it is ok to do this one step at a time.
 You can add one food at a time.
 You can replace one ingredient at a time.
 Take it at a pace that will work for you.
 This allows your taste buds to adapt to the different sources of flavors you’ll be eating.